asyncapi/template-for-generator-templates/README.md

 #### `nonRenderableFiles`

-This template has a binary and `.css` files that should not be rendered by the Generator to avoid generation errors.
+This template has the binary and `.css` files that should not be rendered by the Generator to avoid generation errors.

 ```json
 "generator": {